bbednarski9/FiftyOne_UNet_FLAIR/README.md

 Dataset: FLAIR Brain MRI - Segmenting Low-Grade Glioma Tumors<br>
 Core Tools: FiftyOne, Pytorch, Numpy<br>

+## Results
+UNet model achieves Dice Loss of 0.82 after only 25 epochs of training on 90% of FLAIR dataset.
+10% witheld for validation.
+No external or temporal hold-out in this demo.

 ## To do:
 <ul>
     <li>Find or write a FiftyOne extension to improve viewing of 3D volumes of image slices</li>